12 months and 2 heart surgeries later, this baby celebrated her first Christmas

 Summerfield said that the thing that stuck out to him most was how well they were treated by the staff.
 Everyone from the nurses to the cleaning staff was always there if the family needed anything, and said they treated Stella like she was one of their own children.

 Stella was rapidly improving after her first surgery.
 Before they knew it, Stella was being taken off medical machines and her medicine doses were getting lower and lower.
-The family was getting ready to go home when usually, babies born with HLHS stay in the hospital up until their next surgery, according to Lipscomb.
+The family was getting ready to go home even though babies born with HLHS stay in the hospital up until their next surgery, according to Lipscomb.

 “That team of doctors and nurses was just amazing, and we can’t thank them enough.
 We were sitting down with Dr. Mascio and we were like, ‘we would love to give you a big bear hug right now because you saved our daughter’s life.”